Guidelines for Applicants

 - find out about the ICA and its strategic objectives and programmes;

-- read these guidelines so that you know what is needed for a successful application;
+- read the assessment criteria so that you know what is needed for a successful application;

 - contact us before completing the Application Form in case you need more information about how to join the ICA or renew your membership, how to best link your project with the ICA’s strategic objectives and work, or in case you need our support to put you in touch with related projects or subject area specialists who can help;